MaxCS23/AutomationFramework/README.md

 # 🧪 Web UI Automation Framework (C# + Selenium)

-> 🚧 **This framework is currently under development.** New tests and features are being added progressively, including architecture improvements and CI integration.
+> 🚧 **This framework is currently under development.** New tests and features are being added progressively, including architecture improvements.

 This is a UI automation testing framework built using **C#**, **Selenium WebDriver**, and **NUnit**.
 It follows the **Page Object Model (POM)** design pattern to ensure clean, scalable, and maintainable test code.
 The current test target is [saucedemo.com](https://www.saucedemo.com).